 Schedule

-Grief Is a Verb, Saturday, November 1, Women's Center of Greater Lansing, 1712 East Michigan Lansing, MI (FREE), 517.372.9163.
+Grief Is a Verb, Saturday, December 6, Women's Center of Greater Lansing, 1712 East Michigan Lansing, MI (FREE), 517.372.9163.
 I am meeting with the grief support group to create beaded bracelets and fabric pins to honor lost loved ones.
 Folks will be encouraged to make a bracelet with colorful beads and scrap fabric pins to remember and recall their lost loved ones.
 We will use simple techniques so that everyone can complete a pin and a bracelet, if desired.
-No previous experience necessary--supplies and instruction provided.
+No previous experience necessary---supplies and instruction provided.
 This is a private, invitation only session.

 JANE REITER